cavemandaveman/haproxy-consul-template/README.md

 # haproxy-consul-template
-Alpine docker container hosting HAProxy with dynamic config updating through consul-template
+Alpine docker container hosting HAProxy with dynamic config updating through consul-template with process supervision using s6

 ## About this image